-A third patterned illumination system commonly used in optogenetic experiments employs a digital micromirror device (DMD), such as Mightex’s Polygon DMD Illuminator.
+A third system commonly used in optogenetic experiments employs a digital micromirror device (DMD), such as Mightex’s Polygon DMD Illuminator.
 A DMD is an array of many microscopic mirrors which can each be independently controlled.

 When illuminated, each micromirror corresponds to a pixel in the illumination pattern that is defined by the user, and it can be individually and independently controlled to reflect light onto the sample.
 Mirrors are rotated approximately 12 degrees to either an on- or off-state (Knapcsyk & Krishnan 2005).

-As with holographic pattern projection, DMD systems are able to stimulate multiple discrete ROIs simultaneously, allowing for parallel excitation of multiple cells while maintaining high contrast against the background.
+As with holographic pattern projection, DMD systems can stimulate multiple discrete ROIs simultaneously, allowing for parallel excitation of multiple cells while maintaining high contrast against the background.
 Because the micromirror array acts to reflect single pixels of light onto the sample, the illumination spot size on the sample is limited only by the objective lens and the number of micromirrors on the DMD chip.

 A DMD illuminator setup.

 An advantage of pixelation with high contrast is that the illumination will be well contained within the pattern area.
 The sharp illumination edge helps ensure that light is only directed to the area of interest and that there is no spillover into unwanted regions.
 This can help provide more control to the excitation experiment.

-A key advantage of the system is the temporal precision (Wilt et al. 2009).
-Real-time pattern generation can also be achieved, and this is especially useful in closed loop experiments where a moving target is being tracked and a precise illumination pattern must be generated and delivered to the target.
+A key advantage of the system is temporal precision (Wilt et al. 2009).
+Real-time pattern generation can also be achieved, and this is especially useful in closed-loop experiments where a moving target is being tracked and a precise illumination pattern must be generated and delivered to the target.